Japanese Lesson Downloads

 2. Free JAFL Japanese Lesson Downloads: .mp3 format

-Please be aware that some devices, including iPhones and iPads, may automatically attempt to play or stream zip files, without success.
 If you are using an iPhone, iPad or iPod, it’s best to start by downloading these files to the computer where you have installed iTunes.
 Each download may take several minutes or sometimes much longer, depending on your internet connection.
-Then unzip each file and save it in a folder on your computer.
-(Note: if you use the FTP download method described below, you will not need to unzip the files.)

 Create a playlist in iTunes and name it, for example, “Japanese Audio Flashcard Lessons.”
 Drag the audio files from their folder to this new playlist.
 Finally, connect your portable device and synchronize it with iTunes.